Eagle Creek Wildflower

 to sit in the concavity of the stone bank.

-The rain made this river rock glisten like a bronze Henry Moore
+The rain made this river rock glisten like a bronze Henry Moore sculpture.

 Monkey Flower